 What are these different Ph.D. programs?
 Why would I choose one over the other?

-The group currently includes three faculty principal investigators (PIs): Aaron Shaw (Northwestern University), Benjamin Mako Hill (University of Washington in Seattle), and Sayamindu Dasgupta (University of North Carolina at Chapel Hill).
-The three PIs advise Ph.D. students in multiple Ph.D. programs at their respective universities.
+The group currently includes four faculty principal investigators (PIs): Aaron Shaw (Northwestern University), Benjamin Mako Hill (University of Washington in Seattle), Sayamindu Dasgupta (University of North Carolina at Chapel Hill), and Jeremy Foote (Purdue University).
+The PIs advise Ph.D. students in Ph.D. programs at their respective universities.
 Our programs are each described below.

 Although we often work together on research and serve as co-advisors to students in each others’ projects, each faculty person has specific areas of expertise and unique interests.
 The reasons you might choose to apply to one Ph.D. program or to work with a specific faculty member include factors like your previous training, career goals, and the alignment of your specific research interests with our respective skills.

 At the same time, a great thing about the CDSC is that we all collaborate and regularly co-advise students across our respective campuses, so the choice to apply to or attend one program does not prevent you from accessing the expertise of our whole group.
 But please keep in mind that our different Ph.D. programs have different application deadlines, requirements, and procedures!

 Jeremy Foote is an Assistant Professor at the Brian Lamb School of Communication at Purdue University.
 He is affiliated with the Organizational Communication and Media, Technology, and Society programs.
 Jeremy’s current research focuses on how individuals decide when and in what ways to contribute to online communities, and how understanding those decision-making processes can help us to understand which things become popular and influential.
 Most of his research is done using data science methods and agent-based simulations.